 To quickly fix a leak in a flexible hose pipe you can use an automotive hose clamp.
 These will screw down over the pipe and provide a seal to the fitting.
 Be sure to use the stainless steel version so it won’t rust over time.
 Often these clear hose pipes will just be silicone glued in from the factory.

 The glue method involves using some silicone or two-part epoxy to glue the flexible hose onto the fitting.
 Paste the fitting with the glue and then push the flexible hose onto the connection point. make sure both ends are dry and allow 24h to dry before use.

 If you have a leak in the PVC pipe fittings you will have to cut the leaking part off and re-glue another pipe in its place.
 Plumbers PVC glue is best for this application it is the blue color glue.

-Hot tub leaking at union fitting
+Hot tub leaking at Union fitting

 These union fittings are often found at the ends of major pieces of equipment such as pumps, heaters, ozone, and water filters.
 Sometimes the internal gasket will become damaged or worn and must be replaced.
 But occasionally you can get away with just tightening up the leaking union fitting.

 Try to tighten the union fitting by hand first.
 If it won’t budge use a pipe wrench and give it a 1/8 turn to squash the fitting down some more.
-The constant expansion and contraction of these union fitting can cause the o-ring to leak over time.
+The constant expansion and contraction of these union fittings can cause the o-ring to leak over time.